Monash University, Clayton campus: Research

-The Clayton Campus is home to large and sophisticated research facilities.
+The Clayton campus is home to large and sophisticated research facilities.
 The Australian Synchrotron, adjoining the campus, is one of the most recent and sophisticated of these.
 It is a 3 GeV synchrotron radiation facility that opened on 31 July 2007.
 It is capable of viewing matter at the molecular level using synchrotron light.
-Monash University contributed $5M towards the $206M cost of the synchrotron as a member of the funding partnership for the initial suite of beamlines.
+Monash University contributed AUD5 million towards the A$206 million cost of the synchrotron as a member of the funding partnership for the initial suite of beamlines.

 The campus is also home to the Monash University Accident Research Centre, which includes an advanced driving simulator capable of simulating motor vehicle accidents.
 The campus also houses some of the world's largest regenerative medicine stem cell research facilities, including the Australian Stem Cell Centre, the Monash Immunology and Stem Cell Laboratories, the Monash Medical Research Institute and the Australian Regenerative Medicine Institute.

-The Monash Antibody Technology Facility is also based at the Clayton Campus, which contains the largest monoclonal antibody production facility in the Southern Hemisphere.
-The largest wind tunnel in the Southern Hemisphere is another facility based on campus.
+The Monash Antibody Technology Facility is also based at the campus, which contains the largest monoclonal antibody production facility in the Southern Hemisphere; and the campus contains the largest wind tunnel in the Southern Hemisphere.

+The Hutton-Westfold Observatory is located adjacent to the Clayton campus.
+The observatory houses a Schmidt–Cassegrain telescope and has been operating since 2009.

 Many of these facilities are located in the Monash Science Technology Research and Innovation Precinct (STRIP), a major development which houses corporate and university science and technology enterprises.